 Checking the Status of Your Aadhaar Address Update

-Once you’ve submitted your request, you’ll naturally want to know if it’s been processed.
-You can easily keep track of its progress.
+Once you have submitted your request, you will naturally want to know its processing status.
+You can conveniently monitor its progress.

 How to Track Your Update Request Online